e-gov/TARA-Doku/TechnicalSpecification.md

 3 The authentication method selection screen is displayed to the user.
 Here, the user can:

-- choose authentication by Mobile-ID (step 4)
+- choose authentication by ID-card (step 4)
--	choose authentication by ID card (step 5)
+- choose authentication by Mobile-ID (step 5)
--	choose cross-border (eIDAS-Node) authentication (step 6)
+- choose authentication by Smart-ID (step 6)
-  - incl. the country the eID of which they use (select the correct ‘flag’)
--	choose authentication by smart ID (step 7)
+- choose authentication by EU eID (cross-border) (step 7)
 - return to the client application.

+4 ID-card authentication

+- information about the authentication certificate is displayed to the user (it may be required to select correct certificate)
+- the user enters PIN1
+- in case of a successful authentication, move to step 8; in case of an error, to step 9.

-4 Mobile-ID authentication
+5 Mobile-ID authentication

 - the user enters their mobile phone number and personal identification code
 - a verification code is displayed on the user’s mobile device
 - waiting for confirmation
 - in case of a successful authentication, move to step 8; in case of an error, to step 9.

-5 ID card authentication

--	first, information about the authentication certificate is displayed to the user
--	the user confirms selection of the certificate
+6 Smart-ID authentication

--	the user enters PIN1
+- the user enters an Estonian personal identification code
+- a verification code is displayed on the user’s mobile device
+- waiting for confirmation
 - in case of a successful authentication, move to step 8; in case of an error, to step 9.

-6 Cross-border (eIDAS-) authentication
+7 EU eID (cross-border) authentication

 - the user selects the target country
 - the user is redirected to the authentication service of the foreign country through the eIDAS infrastructure